Holiday Food/Everyone Is Good at Something: Background

 Skegss were formed as a surf music and garage rock band in Byron Bay in early 2014 Toby Cregan (p.k.a.
 Toby Twostring) on bass guitar, Jonny Lani (p.k.a.
 Jonny Layback) on drums and Ben Reed (p.k.a.
 Ben Ben Bogroll) on lead vocals and guitar.
 They toured North America in mid-2015 and signed with Ratbag Records (see Dune Rats) upon returning to Australia.
 The trio's third extended play, 50 Push Ups for a Dollar, appeared in October 2015.

 Skegss followed with a seven-track, Everyone Is Good at Something, as their fourth EP in July 2016, which peaked at No. 4 on the ARIA Hitseekers Albums Chart.
 Their fifth EP, Holiday Food, with five tracks, appeared on 7 April 2017.
 They toured in support of the release on the No Future Tour with Sydney groups, Totty and Crocodulus, during December and January 2018.
 A writer for Dopamine observed, "they have built a reputation for their killer energetic live show."
 Save Tonight's reviewer caught their show, "the night was filled with cold beers, loud music, sweat and messy hair.
 Each artist brought their own energy to the stage from which absorbed by the crowd.
 A highlight of the night was when Skegss invited all members of Totty and Crocodylus to perform 'New York California'.
 The record received a huge response from the crowd as fans were thrown over the barrier."

 Both EPs were also issued as a compilation album (double EP), Holiday Food/Everyone Is Good at Something on vinyl at that time.
 It had the five Holiday Food tracks on one side and the seven Everyone Is Good at Something tracks on the other.
 The compilation also appeared on the ARIA Hitseekers Albums Chart, at No. 12.
-The group re-issued a vinyl 12" version of the double EP compilation on November 2020.
+The group re-issued a vinyl 12" version of the double EP compilation in November 2020.
 This version peaked at number 17 on the ARIA Albums Chart.